Designing Human-Computer Interaction G (6673.6)

 Special assessment requirements

-To PASS this unit, students have to obtain a mark of 50% or greater for all the assessment items in total.
+To PASS this unit, students have to aggregate a minimum of 50% over all assessment items.
+In addition, you will need to aggregate a minimum of 25 over the group assessments (Design Review + Poster and Design Package assessments).
 See the Assessment Guide for details.

 In the case of any assignment that places you in jeopardy of a Fail in the whole unit, appropriate moderation procedures will be used.